encryptedninja/command-center/python3/python3.md

 **[Back to Command-Center](https://github.com/codetorok/command-center/blob/master/README.md)**

 ### One liners and quick scripts
-(Later on this section will be moved just like AD and the others at the beginning of this repo.
-This is just to simplify and better organize this space.)

 * to spawn a shell: `python3 -c 'import pty;pty.spawn("/bin/bash")'`
 * webservers: `python3 -m http.server 8080`